We Promote Change in Adverse Environments

 The problem

 We are a community psychosocial support program that promotes mental health and early childhood development.
-We aim to disrupt the intergenerational transmission of poverty and trauma resulting from armed conflict, displacement, forced migration and other adverse environments.
+We aim to disrupt the intergenerational transmission of poverty and trauma resulting from armed conflict, displacement, forced migration, and other adversities.

 Get to Know UsOur Brief (Coming Soon)